 The second strategy, $\Sone$, exploits the new traces in $\trone$ produced in ``Period B'' for training but not for the optimisation of the hyperparameters.
-In this \textbf{re-train with no hyperopt} strategy $\Mzero$ is replaced by a new predictive model $\Mone$ built by using $\trzero \cup \trone$ as training set.
+In this \textbf{re-train with no hyperopt} strategy, $\Mzero$ is replaced by a new predictive model $\Mone$ built from scratch by using $\trzero \cup \trone$ as train set.
 No optimisation of the hyperparameters is made in the construction of $\Mone$ and the values of the ones computed for $\Mzero$ are instead used.
-This strategy aims at exploiting the new data in $\trone$ still avoiding one of the costly steps of building a predictive model, namely hyperparameter optimisation.
+This strategy aims at exploiting the new data in $\trone$ still avoiding the costly steps needed for hyperparameter optimisation.

 The third strategy, $\Stwo$, completely replaces the old model $\Mzero$ with a new predictive model $\Mtwo$ built from scratch using both $\trzero$ and $\trone$.
 This strategy aims at performing a \textbf{full re-train}, thus exploiting to the outmost all the available data.
 Also, the comparison between $\Sone$ and $\Stwo$ enables us to investigate the specific role of the hyperparameter tuning in the predictions.